 The University at Buffalo (UB) has maintained continuous accreditation by the Middle States Commission on Higher Education since 1921.

-The University was last reaccredited through the Periodic Review Report in 2009.
-The next decennial Self-Study Review and site visit is scheduled for 2013-2014.
-The Self-Study Review enables the University to assess the strengths and weaknesses of current programs and institutional effectiveness against the criteria that comprise its mission and the Standards of Excellence articulated by the Middle States Commission on Higher Education.
+The university was last reaccredited through the Self-Study Review and site visit in 2014.
+The Self-Study Review enables the university to assess the strengths and weaknesses of current programs and institutional effectiveness against the criteria that comprise its mission and the Standards of Excellence articulated by the Middle States Commission on Higher Education.
 This process promotes continuous program improvement and documentation of student learning outcomes.

 UB is committed to providing an excellent education to its undergraduate, graduate, and professional students by continued accreditation through the Middle States Commission on Higher Education (MSCHE).
 UB’s accreditation is driven principally by three important considerations:

-To be accredited by the Middle States Commission on Higher Education an institution must provide evidence that it meets the characteristics of excellence and criteria as articulated in the fourteen Standards for Accreditation as described in the links below.
+To be accredited by the Middle States Commission on Higher Education, an institution must provide evidence that it meets the characteristics of excellence and criteria as articulated in the seven Standards for Accreditation as described in the link below.